leodana2000/Transformer_Attentional_Memory/README.md

 See the report XXX, for more details on the project.

 You can test each module by running *tests.py*, and test how the code base works in *test_notebook.ipynb*.

+The main notebook is *experiments.ipynb* and gathers all experiments, the results' of which are in the folder *Images*.